 MEET YOUR COACHES

-Asst.
-Men’s Tennis Coach
+Head Men’s Tennis Coach

 HEAD WOMEN’S TENNIS COACH

-Jamie Scott enters her first year as the head women’s tennis coach at Denison and her fourth year at Denison University.
-She spent her first three years in Granville as the assistant men’s and women’s tennis coach.
+Jamie Scott returns for her fourth year as the head women’s tennis coach at Denison and her seventh year at Denison University in 2020-21.

-The coaching staff of the Wilson Collegiate Tennis Camp at Wellington School is one of the strongest and most well respected in the country.
-Consisting of top collegiate coaches and players, the staff is handpicked for their ability to teach and re-late to young players in a friendly, thorough and responsible manner.
+The coaching staff of the Wilson Collegiate Tennis Camp at The Wellington School is one of the strongest and most well respected in the country.
+Consisting of top collegiate coaches and players, the staff is handpicked for their ability to teach and relate to young players in a friendly, thorough and responsible manner.